QuantFace: Efficient Quantization for Face Restoration: Methods

 where $\mathbf{K}\in \mathbb{R}^{F\times C\times K_w\times K_h}, \mathbf{X}\in \mathbb{R}^{C\times h\times w}$ is convolution kernel and input tensor of the layer. $\mathbf{H}$ is a Hadamard matrix.
 We find that for convolution layers in OSDFace~\cite{osdface}, the corresponding Hadamard matrices exist.
 According to~\cite{quipsharp}, only a minimal amount of memory is required to store the corresponding random $\pm 1$ vector of each matrix.

 To minimize the additional computational overhead, inspired by the offline transformation strategies from~\cite{quarot, Xu2025MambaQuantQT}, we integrate most of the scaling factors and rotation matrices into model weights, thereby minimizing the quantization overhead.
-During inference, we only perform online RHT for input activations of convolution layers, incurring only a 2.15\% additional computational overhead.
+During inference, we only perform online RHT for input activations of convolution layers.